Brohammad/nammayatri/README.md

 ![Alt text](docs/images/drivers-with-vehicles.png)

 ## 🌟 Vision
-Namma Yatri aims to empower service providers with a high-tech, cost-effective app and open data platform.
+Namma Yatri targets to empower service providers with a high-tech, cost-effective app and open data platform.
 Our vision is centered on the following principles:

 1. **Zero Commission**: Ensuring no commission fees for drivers, promoting fair earnings and economic empowerment for service providers.
 2. **Open**: Utilizing open data platforms, open code, and open networks to foster transparency, innovation, and collaboration within the community.